 How to make hummus while you sleep

-Take 1 cup dry chickpeas, 1 tsp salt, 1 tsp bicarb soda, and around 4 cups water.
+Take 1 cup dry chickpeas, 1 tsp bicarb soda, and around 4 cups water.
 Place everything into the bowl of a slow cooker and set to low for 8-12 hours.
 It’s an easy one to throw on after dinner, or before bed.

 If your slow cooker tends to lose a bit of water, just add an extra cup or two to ensure you have enough.

-Let the chickpeas go til they’re well cooked, over-cooked even.
+Let the chickpeas go until they’re well cooked, over-cooked even.
 Softer is better here for a smooth hummus.

 Drain (reserving some cooking liquid) and place them in a blender with ¼ cup tahini, ¼ cup olive oil, a clove of grated garlic and a big squeeze of lemon.
-Season generously, and blend, adding reserved cooking liquid til a smooth paste forms.
+Season generously with salt, and blend, adding reserved cooking liquid until a smooth paste forms.

 The ratios of tahini, oil and lemon are very flexible, so you can adjust to personal taste – I love tahini and often add even more in place of the oil.